nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ![Screenshots](./screenshots/mgl_blinn-phong_2.png)
 _Global illumination on, local illumination on modelled as point lights, one blue and one green._

 In some approaches that you see online, the light has a set of properties that include the albedo, diffuse, and specular value.
 The albedo is the base color of the light, the diffuse is how rough or smooth it is, the specular is how much direct reflection there is.
-However, I believe this is better to associate the albedo, roughness, and metallic values with the objects and not the lights.
+However, I believe this is better to associate the albedo, diffuse, and specular values with the objects and not the lights.
 So instead I have created the lights to have their own strength and color values.

 This arrangement makes it possible to create multiple objects later on with their own properties; which is a good precursor to PBR and the Cook-Torrance brdf.
 So in my demo look for the attenuation calculation in my `default.frag`, and the resulting radiance value; his will be multiplied into the ambient + diffuse + specular result.